EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 0
 ~~~~~~~~~~~~~~~~~~~~~~~

-CoAP is used as transport:
+CoaP is used as trandsport and Party U is CoAP client:

 ~~~~~~~~~~~~~~~~~~~~~~~
-corr (Party U is CoAP client)
+corr (Party U can correlate message_1 and message_2)
 1
 ~~~~~~~~~~~~~~~~~~~~~~~